 Log-transformed abundance:

-If a time series of abundance is growing (declining) exponentially and if that time series is log-transformed, then the transformed time series will increase (or decrease) linearly.
+If a time series of abundance is growing (or declining) exponentially and if that time series is log-transformed, then the transformed time series will increase (or decrease) linearly.

 Many populations fluctuate over several orders of magnitude – ranging from very small to very large abundances.
 Imagine a time series of abundances for a population that spends some time fluctuating between 10 and 20 individuals, then grows to fluctuate for a time between 100 and 200 individuals.
 In that graph it will be difficult to appreciate the fluctuations between 10 and 20, because those values are all compressed at the bottom portion of the graph, like this: